dabasajay/to-do-app/README.md

 3.  `npm start`
     Runs the webpack development server.
 It can be found at `localhost:3000`.

-4. `npm test`
+4. `npm run testAll`
-    Runs the tests using jest.
+    Run all the tests using jest with enzyme.

 5. `npm run build`
     Generate a production build of the application.